RAGHAVA-REDDY123/Crime-HeadLine-Classification-NLP/README.md

-# Crime-HeadLine-Classification-NLP
+# Crime-HeadLine-Classification-NLP & Deep Learning

-📰 Crime Headline Classification using NLP & Deep Learning 📌 Project Overview
+## Project Overview

 This project focuses on classifying crime-related headlines into binary classes using Natural Language Processing (NLP) techniques and various Machine Learning and Deep Learning models.
 The objective was to explore how preprocessing and different modeling approaches affect performance.

-⚙️ Tech Stack
+## ⚙️ Tech Stack

 Python